-The Data Protection team consists of an Information Governance Officer and an Information Governance Administrator the equivalent of 2 FTE.
+The Data Protection team consists of a Senior Information Governance Officer and an Information Governance Administrator the equivalent of 2 FTE.
 The Data Protection team successfully recruited the Information Governance Administrator mid 2022/2023.

-As demonstrated in table 4 the total resources used by the Data Protection team in 2021/2022 for direct Data Protection activities was 349 working days.
-For the period 1 April 2022 to 31 March 2023 total resources used by the Data Protection team for direct Data Protection activities is 403 working days.
+As demonstrated in table 4 the total resources used by the Data Protection team in 2022/2023 for direct Data Protection activities was 403 working days.
+For the period 1 April 2023 to 31 March 2024 total resources used by the Data Protection team for direct Data Protection activities is 415 working days.
 This excludes time taken by the Data Protection Officer and Deputy Data Protection Officer.

-This increase of 54 working days demonstrates that Data Protection team is currently resourced sufficiently.
+This demonstrates that Data Protection team is currently resourced sufficiently.